sherinegeorge21/Hackathon/README.md

 ![image](https://github.com/sherinegeorge21/Hackathon/assets/40655116/46c98101-cf3d-4daa-99bc-8e013b03bc20)

-## Data Ingestion
+## Data Ingestion and Preprocessing
 Although data preparation was comparatively difficult task we managed to divide it into four segments and synthesise it.We seamlessly segmented the process into four key categories: **Academic, Faculty, Admissions, and Lifestyle**.
 At present, we've harnessed our capabilities to train the model effectively on Academic and Faculty data.
 Our vision is to extend this by incorporating the remaining segments in the near future.
+We would use LangChain's adept web scraping capabilities to aggregate pertinent data from diverse CMU Tepper online sources.
+This data underwent meticulous cleansing and standardization through LangChain's Natural Language Processing (NLP) tools, systematically eliminating noise and inconsistencies,ensuring our subsequent analysis rested on refined information.
+Although data preparation was a comparatively difficult task we managed to divide it into four segments and synthesize it.

+Following data acquisition and preprocessing, we convert document chunks into embeddings using LangChain's advanced models.
+These embeddings are then stored in a vector database, forming the core of our information retrieval system.
+This enables rapid access and retrieval of relevant data, ensuring swift responses to user queries, often within just 15 seconds, while maintaining accuracy and relevance.

+The crux of our strategy lies in the semantic similarity search powered by FAISS.
+We utilized LangChain's embedding models to extract meaningful representations from the data, enabling FAISS's efficient similarity search algorithms to retrieve documents aligned semantically with user queries.
+This seamless integration substantially optimized our search process, significantly enhancing the precision of information retrieval.

+Furthermore, we implemented a multi-layered approach involving relevance ranking and filtering.
+Leveraging LangChain's machine learning capabilities, we devised a nuanced relevance ranking mechanism, considering variables like query relevance, source credibility, and user preferences.
+Simultaneously, our system efficiently filtered out redundant or irrelevant documents, ensuring users received only the most pertinent information.

 **Examples:- Train Data**